GRCDEV/fudge/README.md

-# FUDGE: a frugal edge node for IoT deployment in remote areas
+# FUDGE: a frugal edge node for IoT deployment in remote areas (v2.0)

-> upgrading to mosquitto 2.0
+> upgrading to Mosquitto 2.0 and containerizing it

 > upgrading to InluxDB 2.0